Imago Mortis

 Imago Mortis is rated R. Parents should be aware that it contains frightening scenes, intense suspense.
 It is intended for mature audiences only.

-Analyzing the audience sentiment, IMDb rating of 4.5/10, and global collection metrics, Imago Mortis stands as a challenging project for the creators.
-It remains an essential piece of the 2009 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.5/10, and global performance metrics, Imago Mortis is classified as a AVERAGE.
+It remains an essential part of the 2009 cinematic calendar.

 Frequently Asked Questions